 Canada-based Norco is well known for its mountain bikes.
 The Norco Search XR C2, like many of the other gravel bikes on this list, is designed with a do-it-all mentality.

-Numerous mounts for racks, bottles, and fenders make this a great option for commuting and bikepacking.
-Curved oval-shaped chainstays give the frame some built in bounced for shock absorption.
+Numerous mounts for racks, water bottles cages, and fenders make this a great option for commuting and bikepacking.
+Curved oval-shaped chainstays give the frame some built-in bounced for shock absorption.

 The Norco XR C2 is fitted with Shimano’s new GRX gravel-specific groupset from drivetrain to hydraulic disc brakes.
-Perhaps one of the nicest features about the XR C2 is its price tag.
-You get a carbon frame, high end components and some nice add ons like the dropper post for less than $4,000.
+Perhaps one of the nicest features of the XR C2 is its price tag.
+You get a carbon frame, high-end components and some nice add ons like the dropper post for less than $4,000.

 9. Bombtrack Hook EXT-C